Car Shipping FAQs

 Is my vehicle covered by insurance during transport?

-Yes, all carriers must be fully insured to meet all State and Federal requirements.
-As an auto hauler we are required by law to carry liability and cargo insurance to cover your vehicle while it is being shipped.
-However, you MUST have your personal vehicle insurance in place for transport because we don’t cover acts of God.
+Yes!
+As a car carrier and licensed auto transport broker we provide liability and cargo insurance to cover your vehicle while it is being transported.
+However, you MUST have your personal vehicle insurance in place because we don’t cover Acts of God.
+Read our article about auto transport insurance for more details.

 5. Tracking and shipment updates